Industry Research

 Predictions for 2026-2027

 Coordinated matching becomes table stakes.
 By the end of 2027, any serious NFT marketplace will either build or integrate coordinated trade discovery.
 The liquidity gap between bilateral-only and coordination-enabled platforms is too large for competitive marketplaces to ignore.
-Early movers gain a compounding advantage: more trades completed means more users retained means a denser preference graph means more trades discovered.
+Early movers gain a compounding advantage: more trades completed means more users retained, which means more marketplace activity and more trades discovered.

 Trade coordination extends beyond NFTs.
 The framework for coordinated trade discovery is asset-class agnostic.
 Any market where assets are unique or semi-fungible and bilateral liquidity is constrained benefits from the same infrastructure.
 Gaming economies, tokenized real-world assets (real estate fractions, carbon credits, luxury goods), and collectibles platforms will adopt trade coordination APIs as marketplace validation matures.

 Scoring becomes the differentiator.
 As the trade discovery layer commoditizes, competitive differentiation shifts to scoring and ranking.
 Which trades should be surfaced first?
 How should fairness be weighted against value maximization?
 How does historical behavior predict execution probability?
-The scoring layer is where AI/ML investment will concentrate, and where proprietary advantage will be built.
+The scoring layer is where proprietary advantage will be built.

 Gen 1